inwaves/inwaves.github.io/_pages/writing.md

 An investigation of transformers' and RNNs' ability to model long-term dependencies through the lens of probabilistic modelling.
 You can find the write-up [here](../assets/gpt3rnn.pdf), and the code [here](https://github.com/inwaves/prob-models).

 ## Investigating short-term climate forecasts with surrogate modelling
-Using Gaussian Processes as surrogate models for accurate climate forecasting.
-This project emulates the UKESM1.0 climate model for precipitation, surface temperature and snow thickness.
-With ZI Attahiru, M Salam and K Spukas.
+This project uses Gaussian processes (GPs) as surrogate models for accurate climate forecasting.
+We emulate the UKESM1.0 climate model for precipitation, surface temperature and snow thickness.
+Work in collaboration with ZI Attahiru, M Salam and K Spukas.
 Write-up [here](../assets/surrogate-modelling.pdf), codebase [here](https://github.com/inwaves/climate-surrogate-model).

 ## Presentation on "Counterfactual Reasoning and Learning Systems..."
 This is a presentation on the paper [Counterfactual Reasoning and Learning Systems: The Example of Computational Advertising](https://www.jmlr.org/papers/volume14/bottou13a/bottou13a.pdf) by Bottou et al. You can find the slides [here](../assets/counterfactual-reasoning.pdf).